BlueByteSystemsInc/PDMShell/src/ADDTOVAULT.md

 ---
 description: Adds one or more files from disk to the SOLIDWORKS PDM vault.
-title: ADDTOVAULT Command | PDMShell | SOLIDWORKS PDM
+title: addtovault Command | PDMShell | SOLIDWORKS PDM
 ---
-# ADDTOVAULT Command
+# addtovault
 ## Description
 The `addtovault` command adds one or more files from disk to the SOLIDWORKS PDM vault.
 It supports single files, folders, and CSV mapping files.
 Additional options allow batch processing, filtering, ignoring existing files, updating references, and exporting results.